 Will Health or Dental Insurance Cover Dentures?

 Medicare, the federal health insurance program primarily for individuals aged 65 and older, typically does not cover routine dental care or dentures.
 However, some Medicare Advantage plans may offer dental coverage as an added benefit.
+It’s important to verify specific dental policies to understand when dentures are covered by insurance.

 Medicaid, the joint federal and state program providing health coverage for low-income individuals, may cover dentures for eligible beneficiaries, although coverage criteria vary by state.
+Insurance typically covers medically necessary dentures, and understanding the criteria for coverage is essential.

 To determine coverage for dentures, it’s essential to review your insurance policy or consult with your insurance provider directly.
 Additionally, discussing payment options and potential financial assistance with your dentist or prosthodontist can help alleviate financial concerns.
+Most dental insurance plans categorize dentures under major services with varying degrees of reimbursement depending on the policy and medical necessity.

 How to Take Care of Your Dentures: 7 Tips